jaro6946/MultiPDF/README.md

 Methods:
 get_field_keys(input_pdf_path)
 This makes a CSV template that can be imported into excel that you can fill with your information.
-This spread sheet will then be exported as a CSV and then used as an argument in the write_fillable_pdf method.
+Export the spreadsheet as a CSV and then used as an argument in the write_fillable_pdf method.

 write_fillable_pdfs(input_CSV, input_pdf_template)
 This method will write your PDF files as specifde in the input_CSV